 The earlier kids start, the sooner they can make saving a habit

 Spending is easy, but learning how not to spend money is hard—even for adults.
 The earlier kids learn how to save money, the more it will become a part of their value system and a habit.
 According to experts, kids tend to develop their financial habits and values between the ages of six and 12.

 It may be less effort for your tween or teen to dip into an account at the Bank of Mom and Dad, but do you know what feels better?
 Not needing to ask for permission.
 By saving money for a future date—whether they choose to spend it on a pizza night or a grad trip—tweens and teens will realize that they can learn to rely on themselves to get what they want.
 That’s a powerful feeling.

-Tip: Mydoh’s savings goal calculator for kids is a simple and fun way to calculate how long it’ll take to reach their goal.
+Tip: Mydoh’s kids savings calculator is a simple and fun way to calculate how long it’ll take to reach their goal.

 Kids can learn to stay out of debt